Bhuragaon: Politics

-Bhuragaon is represented in the Assam Legislative Assembly by the member of the legislative assembly (MLA) from the Laharighat (Assembly constituency), which includes Bhuragaon.
+Bhuragaon is represented in the Assam Legislative Assembly by the member of the legislative assembly (MLA) from the Morigaon (Assembly constituency).
+Earlier it was part of the Laharighat Assembly constituency.

+Rama Kanta Dewri was elected to the Assam Legislative Assembly from Morigaon in the 2021 Assam Legislative Assembly election as a member of the ruling Bhartiya Janata Party.
 The MLA is elected by the residents of the constituency every five years and is responsible for representing their interests in the state legislature.

-Dr. Asif Mohammad Nazar was elected to the Assam Legislative Assembly from Laharighat in the 2021 Assam Legislative Assembly election as a member of the Indian National Congress.

-Bhurgaon is part of Nowgong (Lok Sabha constituency).Pradyut Bordoloi is the current MP from Nowgong Parliament Constituency.
+The town is part of Nowgong (Lok Sabha constituency).
+Pradyut Bordoloi is the current MP from Nowgong Parliament Constituency.

-Members of Legislative Assembly

 Education

 Bhuragaon, like many other towns in India, places great importance on education as a means of promoting social and economic development.
-The town has a number of educational institutions that offer primary, secondary, and higher education to the residents of the town and the surrounding areas.
+The town has a number of educational institutions that offer primary, secondary, and higher education to the residents of the town and the surrounding areas, which have played a significant role in promoting education and literacy in the region.

 At the primary level, Bhuragaon has several government-run and private schools that offer education up to the fifth standard.
-These schools follow the curriculum prescribed by the Assam State Board of Education and provide basic education in subjects such as language, mathematics, science, and social studies.
+These schools follow the curriculum prescribed by the Assam State Board of Education and provide basic education in subjects such as languages, mathematics, science, and social studies.

 At the secondary level, there are several government and private schools that offer education up to the tenth standard.
 These schools provide education in a wide range of subjects and prepare students for the Assam High School Leaving Certificate (HSLC) examination, which is a crucial milestone in the educational journey of students in Assam.

 Bhuragaon is also home to a college that offer undergraduate courses in various disciplines, including arts, science, and commerce.
 These colleges are affiliated with the Gauhati University, which is one of the largest universities in the region.